ijoo/Covid-IRC/README.md

 # Covid Perl

  Simple Scripting IRC bot.<br>
- Writing with PERL and supported some perl modules<br>
+ Writing with PERL and supported with some perl modules<br>
  Suggest install <b>cpanminus</b> to install perl modules<br>
  To use the script, Edit some config, and Just run @terminal